e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week7/tuesday.md

 - Nothing.

 ### How close are we to hitting our sprint goals?
-- No progress has been made on my part.
+- Not much progress has been made.

 ## <span style="color: red;">Miguel S.</span>